Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Kuchiki-1.1-L2-7B (using oobabooga/text-generation-webui) : 9.5
 - Pygmalion-2-13B-SuperCOT2 (using oobabooga/text-generation-webui) : 9.5
 - airoboros-l2-13b-gpt4-m2.0 (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-OpenOrca (using oobabooga/text-generation-webui) : 10
+- Nous-Capybara-7B (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-Instruct-v0.1 (using oobabooga/text-generation-webui) : 9.5

 ### Question 2: Summarize the following text: "The water cycle is a natural process that involves the continuous movement of water on, above, and below the Earth's surface.
 It includes various stages like evaporation, condensation, precipitation, and runoff.
 This cycle plays a crucial role in maintaining Earth's water balance and supporting life."
 Task Domain: Summary